claretcrab/sequra/README.md

 - Add more unit and integration tests
   - Create fixtures for tests
 - Add more value objects
-- Add validations (e.g. email format)
+- Add validations (email, amount, ...)
 - Add more error handling and Domain exceptions
 - Add indexes to the database tables
 - CQRS with symfony messenger